paescuj/jaa/README.md

 # Jaa (Job Application Assistant)

-A different way to manage and present your job application
+A different way to manage and present your job applications.

 ## Development